andela-eshaibu/syncano-cookbook/web/solutions/stripe-payments.md

 ### Testing functionality

-Now you can create a payment form collecting `card details` from user ans pass to script file.
+Now you can create a payment form collecting `card details` from user and pass to script file.